- Does Acupuncture Work?

 What are the possible side effects of acupuncture?

-The most common serious injury reported from the needles of acupuncture has been accidental puncture of the lung.
-This results in a partial collapse of the lung called pneumothorax.
+The most common serious injury reported from the needles of acupuncture has been accidental puncture of the lung, which results in a partial collapse of the lung called pneumothorax.
 The most common infection reported from acupuncture treatments is viral hepatitis, a potentially serious infection of the liver.
 Other side effects include bacterial infections locally at the site of needle insertion in the skin and elsewhere in the body.
 Generally, side effects seem to relate to poor hygiene and training of the acupuncturist.

 For what conditions has acupuncture treatment been found helpful?